robotics102/um-f25/workflows/setting_up_repo.md

 ## Cloning the Repository

 You should now be able to create a local repository of your project on any computer that doesn't already have one just by cloning your remote.
 See the [cloning a repository section](https://hellorob.org/tutorials/git#sec_clone) of the HelloRob tutorial.
+Note that this guide uses the https link for cloning the repo, while you should copy paste the ssh link (both are options under the green code button on GitHub).